 Some common provisions that may be included in a California rental agreement include the following:

-• Rent: The agreement should specify the amount of rent to be paid when it is due and the accepted payment methods.
+• Rent: The agreement should specify the amount of rent to be paid by the tenant when it is due and the accepted rent payment methods.

-• Security Deposit: The amount of the security deposit, the conditions for its return, and any allowable deductions should be specified in the agreement.
+• Security Deposit: The amount of the security deposit for the property, the conditions for its return, and any allowable security deposit deductions should be specified in the agreement.

-• Length of the Lease: The agreement should specify the lease length, whether it is month-to-month or for a fixed term.
+• Length of the Lease: The agreement should specify for the tenant the lease length, whether it is a month-to-month lease or for a fixed term, and the date that the lease ends.

-• Occupancy: The agreement should state who can live in the rental property and any restrictions on the number of occupants, including the rules surrounding subletting.
+• Occupancy: The agreement should state who can live in or rent the California unit and any restrictions on the number of occupants, including the rules surrounding subletting.

-• Repairs and Maintenance: The agreement should specify who is responsible for repairs and maintenance of the rental property.
+• Repairs and Maintenance: The agreement should specify who is responsible for repairs and maintenance of the rental.

-• Termination: The agreement should specify the conditions for terminating the lease, including notice requirements and any penalties or fees for early termination.
+• Termination: The agreement should specify the conditions for lease termination, including notice requirements and any penalties or fees for early termination in an early termination clause.

 Unjustified Reasons to Break a Lease in California

-Tenants need to understand the obligations of their rental agreement and California law before attempting to break a lease.
-If a tenant has a justifiable reason to break a lease, they should provide proper notice and work with their landlord to minimize any penalties or fees associated with breaking the lease early.
+Tenants need to understand the obligations of their lease and California law before attempting to end their lease.
+If a tenant breaks their lease term without proper legal justification, they should provide written notice to their landlord and work with their property manager or landlord to minimize any penalty fee associated with breaking a lease early.

 Two people reviewing documents at a table

-If a tenant uses any of the below reasons to break their lease early, they must still provide proper notice and may be responsible for paying rent for the remaining lease term.
+If a tenant breaks their California lease early by using any of the below reasons, they must still provide written notice and may have further rent obligation.
+This means the tenants could be responsible for paying the remaining rent for the rest of the entire lease term.

 • Moving to a new city.